avalanche-foundation/ACPs/ACPs/X-subnet-only-validators.md

 	//       This means that validators can share a key if they so choose.
 	//       However, a NodeID does uniquely map to a BLS key Signer signer.Signer `serialize:"true" json:"signer"`
-	// Where to send staked tokens when done validating StakeOuts []*avax.TransferableOutput `serialize:"true" json:"stake"`
+	// Where to send locked tokens when done validating LockOuts []*avax.TransferableOutput `serialize:"true" json:"lock"`
 	// Where to send validation rewards when done validating ValidatorRewardsOwner fx.Owner `serialize:"true" json:"validationRewardsOwner"`
 	// Where to send delegation rewards when done validating